 I flew to Stockholm, May 12, 1994.
 I bought Swedish crowns at JFK in New York, one dollar buying 8 crowns.
 I flew over Iceland to arrive at Arlanda airport the following morning.
-The time difference is 6 hours.
-I noticed that Sweden is shaped like California.
+The time difference was 6 hours.
+I noticed that Sweden was shaped like California.

 I rode a city bus from Arlanda to the heart of town.
 Late in the day, I found a room in a private home.
 I rented from Alice Macksey on Sibyllegatan.
 There was an American Express close to King's Theater, where Hamngatan began.
 Gatan means street.